 To this effect, his camera does the lion’s share of the work.
 Most notable is the visual depth of the film.
 And I mean that literally; his is a film all about “depth”, insofar as the physical depth of the characters’ movement toward and away from the frame defines the storytelling.
 Characters move around the frame like inspired chaos, position-ally reflecting their states of being.
 This is done to greatest effect in the famous scene where the children are separated from their mother, where frames capture the relationship between Tamaki’s pained face, her children growing steadily less present, and the wide gulf of beach and water now separating them.
 The scene is ravaging, revealing physical distance that defines a crucial change of narrative frame as the film shifts from mother to children.
 In the same scene, we also see Mizoguchi’s perfect restraint when it comes to moving and not moving his camera, choosing to follow his characters with the camera as they run away – but he always follows at a different speed from the character’s movement, usually slower, giving the sensation of chasing after them as they still heartbreakingly manage to slip away.

-Elsewhere, his painterly composition is in effect for every frame.
-In the aforementioned scene, the boat carrying away the children is surrounded by water of an eternally flat grey that bleeds into the sky to create a smoky, pointedly flat image of perpetual emptiness – as though a monotone greyness is taking them over and beckoning them away, sucking all complexity and emotion from their lives and rendering them no longer living flesh-and-blood human beings but mere figures in a painting.
+Elsewhere, his painterly composition is in effect in every frame.
+In the aforementioned scene, the boat carrying away the children is surrounded by water of an eternally flat grey that bleeds into the sky to create a smoky, pointedly flattened image of perpetual emptiness – as though a monotone greyness is taking them over and beckoning them away, sucking all complexity and emotion from their lives and rendering them no longer living flesh-and-blood human beings but mere figures in a painting.
 Later, in cinema’s most enigmatic suicide scene, Mizoguchi has a character walk into the water to their end.
 But, befitting the film’s stately tone, he captures it not with raw detail but at a distance.
 He gives us a sense of the character in relation to the lake itself as it swallows them.
 He does not move into the scene, but rests.
 He does not cut for maximum impact, but lingers.
 He establishes it not as reality but a very intentional “image”, reflecting how little we can truly know about the characters and how their lives and the camera which depicts them must innately encourage distance.
 He frames off the scene, as he does the film, as a haunting dream set aside for eternity – not a gripping, forceful film that demands to be seen, but one which holds back and encourages dissonance, something which leaves us not with sentimental care but the candid, clinical fact of human decay.
 If we want drama, he doesn’t give it to us.
 And for this reason, his distance, the thing which would lessen the impact, makes the film that much more disconcerting and destructive.

 Mizoguchi’s crowning achievement, however, is his ending.
 Words cannot express its transcendent power.
 It is rivaled only by the ending of Charlie Chaplin’s City Lights, but while that film’s ending is purely optimistic (indeed, perhaps the most heart-warming moment in any film ever made), Sansho the Bailiff’s ending is just about the most conflicted ever filmed.
 Like some peculiar humanist concoction of pure dread and unspeakable humanity, it is as mythically pinpoint and affecting as anything ever captured on celluloid, grand in scale yet intimate in detail and scope.
 The film, like this scene, invokes the existential pandemonium of human distance, acknowledging what of people cannot be regained or truly “known” to others.
 And, in the final moment, the camera lingering on a flickering, reflective lake – mimicking a warped mirror or a film screen – the film closes not with an ultimate, conclusive statement but an open pause, a reminder of the ability of cinema to consider the world only insofar as we use cinema to reflect on ourselves.